rethinkdb/rethinkdb-rs/3-cluster-administration/administration-tools.md

 ```
 where:

-- `host` is the IP address of any machine of your RethinkDB cluster
+- `host` is the IP address of any server of your RethinkDB cluster
 - `port` is the port for intracluster connections (by default `29015`)

 To get help on using the CLI, run the command: